ThoughtFool/MultiVersus/README.md

  - [Alex - @buddyeorl](https://github.com/buddyeorl)

 #### Special Thanks to [Melissa - @m-wolowicz](https://github.com/m-wolowicz), and [Frank - @fhern077](https://github.com/fhern077) for helping make this game into reality.

+# The Tech
+## The game was built with a variety of tools, some that we learned how to use in the course, others we learned on our own.

+- Adobe Photoshop (for 8-Bit Sprites and Graphics)
+- JavaScript ES6
+- Firebase Realtime DB
+- HTML5 Canvas
+- CSS3 Animations
+- GitHub Pages